inspiringsource/aws-solutions-architect/README.md

 # AWS Handbook for SAA-C03 Certification

 ## About
-Welcome to the AWS Handbook for SAA-C03 certification, an open-source guide aimed at assisting you in preparing for the AWS Certified Solutions Architect - Associate exam.
-This handbook includes detailed information on AWS services tailored for frontend client-side rendering, where pages are rendered directly in the browser using JavaScript.
-While some content is generated using GitHub Copilot, everything has been thoroughly reviewed for accuracy and clarity.
-For corrections or suggestions, please open an issue or submit a pull request.
+Welcome to the AWS Handbook for SAA-C03 certification, an open-source guide to aid you in preparing for the AWS Certified Solutions Architect - Associate exam.
+This handbook provides detailed information on AWS services.
+While some content is generated using GitHub Copilot, everything has been thoroughly reviewed.
+I no longer host the website, but you can clone the repository and run it locally.

 ## Status